 • Contemporary • Hip Hop

 Our dance concerts are the highlight of our year for students and teachers.
 The concerts are a lot of fun and a fantastic experience for students as they develop performance skills, gain confidence and learn to work as a team with their class members.
-All Fairy to Sub-Junior level students will perform in October Dance Concerts, held in early Term 4, while all Junior and above level students will perform in our December Dance Concerts held at the end of Term 4.
+All Pre-school dance to Sub-Junior level students will perform in October Dance Concerts, held in early Term 4, while all Junior and above level students will perform in our December Dance Concerts held at the end of Term 4.

 The dance concert is a huge event which requires a commitment from all students participating.
 Students are expected to attend all classes in term 3 and 4 in preparation for their performance unless they have a valid reason for being absent.
 Students must also attend the compulsory dress rehearsal/s held the weekend prior to their concert, and photo day (date to be released in term 3).